CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/lorenz_example.md

 The parameters and forward model outputs will be saved in `parameter_storage.jld2` and `data_storage.jld2`, respectively.

 ## Plots
-A scatter plot of the parameter estimates compared to the true parameters will be provided.
+A scatter plot of the parameter estimates compared to the true parameters will be provided in the directory `output`.